 - Drug interactions: It may interact with other medications, especially those affecting the kidneys, thyroid, or serotonin levels.

-- Not FDA approved for bipolar disorder: There is limited evidence for its safety and effectiveness in treating bipolar disorder, and it should not replace professional medical treatment.
+- Not FDA approved: There is limited evidence for its safety and effectiveness in treating bipolar I or II disorder, and it should not replace professional medical treatment.

 Looking For Mental Health Treatment?